The recovery effort encompassed architectural repairs, replacement of ductbanks and substations, track repair, and much more.

 As part of a Joint Venture, Urban provided Program Management and Project Management (PM) services to PATH in support of the Superstorm Sandy Recovery.
 In this role, Urban lead the development of the Project Management Plan (PMP) as required by the Federal Transit Administration (FTA).
 The PMP is part of the obligation to secure FTA funding.

 As a result of Superstorm Sandy, the PATH System sustained damage to several stations, tunnels, subsystems – including Power, Signals, and Communications, outside track areas and the maintenance and storage facility in Harrison, NJ.
-The restoration of the PATH facilities following Superstorm Sandy consisted of an overall program of several projects for restoration, priority protective measures and resiliency.
-The program is estimated to be $1.3 B. These representative projects consisted of the following:
+The restoration of the PATH facilities following Superstorm Sandy consisted of an overall program of several projects for restoration, priority protective measures, and resiliency.
+The program was estimated to be $1.3 B. These representative projects consisted of the following:

 Urban aligned the PMP with the existing organization and procedures of the PANYNJ.
 Each section of the PMP was assigned to an Urban Program Management team member with knowledge of the subject.
 They interviewed PANYNJ managers and modeled the sections to the existing technical and business practices.

-Urban worked with all the PANYNJ Departments to compile the PMP, gaining knowledge of the organization, lines of authority and reporting.
+Urban worked with all the PANYNJ departments to compile the PMP, gaining knowledge of the organization, lines of authority and reporting.
 This led to a rapid and successful consensus throughout the agency and demonstrated to FTA that PATH was ready to receive and manage the covenant required for federal funding.